qrsouther/blueprint-app/docs/architecture/CUSTOM_UI_COMPOSITOR_ARCHITECTURE.md

 ### Page Rewrite Approach (Most Radical - Zero Runtime Overhead)

 **The Ultimate Vision:** Edit Mode is a full-page compositor, View Mode has **ZERO app involvement** - just native Confluence content.

+**Note:** A proof-of-concept implementation exists in `src/resolvers/poc-injection-resolver.js` that demonstrates the core concept of injecting rendered content directly into Confluence page body via REST API.
+This POC validates the technical feasibility of the page rewrite approach and serves as a reference implementation for the desired ideal architecture.

 ```
 ┌──────────────────────────────────────────┐